 What has always gotten me there…without fail?

-The original “HOMAGE” were the most beautiful speakers I have ever owned back in 1999 or so.
+The original “HOMAGE” were the most beautiful speakers I have ever owned back in 1998-1999.
 They sound just as good as they look.

 The last model before this new Tradition was the EVOLUTION and I loved this speaker.